10 Powerful Tips to Lose Weight After 50

 There’s a lot of good research-backed reasons to not eat for a period of time.
 This can also help regulate your insulin response.

-How to Eat Carbohydrates
+How to Eat Carbs Smartly After 50

 Carbs are an entire nutrient group.
 Personally, I don’t feel great when I don’t eat enough carbohydrates.
-I do include some at each meal.
+And I do include some at each meal.

 Some people track their carbs.
 An extremely low carb diet, such as keto might recommend as few as 20 grams of carbohydrates a day.

-That being said, If I eat too many processed carbs, I can start seeing changes in my shape and in my face.
+That being said, If I eat too many ultra processed carbs, I can start seeing changes in my shape and in my face.
 I look and feel puffier.

 Figuring out the right amount is unique to you and your body.